hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 ## How to Create and Execute a Bulk Job Request

-*1.* Before you can use Bulk Operations you'll need to ensure that your credentials have the Admin BulkJob requests enabled.
+*1.* Before you can use Bulk Operations you'll need to ensure that your credentials have the *Admin Requests>BulkJobs Requests* enabled.
 For a refresher, see [Credentials](/Documentation/Configurator/Credentials.md).

 *2.* In the Portal go to the Test Harness.